Jwan622/arden_labs_docker_k8_tutorial/README.md

 #### Commands

-To see last container that was started
+- To see last container that was started
 ```bash
 docker ps -l
 ```

-To see quickly only show IDs
+- To see quickly only show IDs
 ```bash
 docker ps -q
 ```

-To follow to see ends of logs use `-f`, and use `--tail` shows only last log lines instead of spanning all lines.
+- To follow to see ends of logs use `-f`, and use `--tail` shows only last log lines instead of spanning all lines.
 ```bash
 docker logs <container_id> -f --tail 1
 ```

-to stop:
+- to stop a container:
 ```bash
 docker stop <image>
 ```
 docker stop takes 10 seconds to stop. sends unix signal TERM to shutdown politely.
 Might handle it or it'll just kill it after a timeout. sends a KILL signal which on UNIX cannot be intercepted.
 So that's why after 10 seconds container gets killed.

-to list all containers including killed ones:
+- to list all containers including killed ones:
 ```bash
 docker ps -a
 ```